tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 Dynamic website users click and wait while a lot of stuff happens on the server, before their page loads.
 Users bounce if a website is slow or requires too many clicks and page reloads.
 Webmasters pay top dollar for the fastest hosting services, and their websites are still slow.

-Vast numbers of software engineers work at companies with SQL back ends, coding in PHP, C, Java, or Python.
+Dynamic websites are great if your website can fit into a content management system.
+But if you need to do stuff beyond what WordPress or Magento is capable of, you'll have to hire developers.
+A lot of them, each with specialized skills such as in SQL administration.
 With SQL a database administrator must set up the _schema_ or structure of the database.
 The arrays and objects that software developers create must be translated into tables of columns and rows.
+All this is written in PHP, C, Java, or Python.
+Such websites are slow to build, slow to run, with a lot to go wrong.
+(Think of the Obamacare website.)

 The next step was JavaScript.
 JavaScript is the only language that runs in the browser.
 Initially JavaScript did only minor tasks on websites but then frameworks such as Angular were developed.
-Initially the browser sends an HTTP request to the server, then the server sends not a rendered webpage but an application that runs on the user's computer, in the browser.
+Initially the browser sends an HTTP request to the server, then the server sends not a webpage but an application that runs on the user's computer, in the browser.
 The user clicks on buttons and the app does stuff, such as opening a calendar, without going back to the server.
 The user interface or user experience (UI/UX) is fast, practically instantaneous.

 JavaScript web apps still need data.
 An app can open a calendar, but to open a calendar of your AirBnB reservations the app has to send an HTTP request to the server to access the database and send back data.
 This is faster than a client-server website because only small amounts of data are requested (instead of entire webpages), and the webpages (now called _views_) don't have to be rendered each time they change, as only the parts that change are updated.

 With JavaScript web apps the _back end_ servers do little.
-The servers just translate HTTP requests into SQL queries and send data in HTTP responses. _NoSQL databases_ eliminate the translation into SQL queries.
+The servers just translate HTTP requests into SQL queries and send data in HTTP responses.

+_NoSQL databases_ eliminate the translation into SQL queries.
 NoSQL databases store arrays and objects, connecting seamlessly to programming languages, especially JavaScript and JavaScript Object Notation (JSON).
 NoSQL databases generally don't require schema.
 A NoSQL server can be spun up in a few hours, and after that there's little or nothing to do on the back end.

 ## What Is Firebase?